Jean Le Clerc (theologian)

-Jean Le Clerc, also Johannes Clericus (March 19, 1657 – January 8, 1736) was a Genevan theologian, biblical scholar, and journalist.
+Jean Le Clerc (/fr/), also Johannes Clericus (March 19, 1657 – January 8, 1736), was a Genevan theologian, biblical scholar, and journalist.
 He was famous for promoting exegesis, or critical interpretation of the Bible, and was a radical of his age.
 He parted with Calvinism over his interpretations and left Geneva for that reason.
 He was a propagator of John Locke's philosophy and of Isaac Newton's physics.